On-Orbit Servicing-Integrated Maintenance Strategy for Satellite Constellation: Model Construction

 \subsection{Supply Chain Overview and Assumptions}

-We assume that the target system for maintenance has a Walker Delta pattern \cite{wertz2001mission}, with inclination $\inc$ and altitude $\alt{\pln}$.
-It consists of $\nbr{\pln}$ orbital planes whose right ascensions of ascending nodes (RAANs) are equally spaced by $2\pi/\nbr{\pln}$.
+The satellite constellation considered in the proposed strategy is assumed to follow a Walker Delta pattern with inclination $\inc$ and altitude $\alt{\pln}$.
+The constellation consists of $\nbr{\pln}$ orbital planes, whose RAANs are equally spaced by $2\pi/\nbr{\pln}$.
 Each orbital plane contains $\nbr{\sat}$ operational satellites.

-The operator sources spare satellites in two ways: 1) recovering the operational life of failed satellites via OOS, and 2) launching newly manufactured satellites from the ground.
-Figure \ref{fig: supply chain overview} presents an overview of the proposed supply chain.
+As noted earlier, the constellation operator sources spare satellites through two channels: (1) recovering the operational life of failed satellites via OOS and (2) launching newly manufactured satellites from the ground.
+Figure \ref{fig: supply chain overview} provides an overview of the proposed supply chain.